taboca/html-one-page-scroller-review/README.md

 [Full Page example with the normal scrollbar behaviour](http://alvarotrigo.com/fullPage/examples/normalScroll.html#firstPage)

-### Fixed fullscreen background

-In Alvaro Trigo’s fullPage, the [Fixed Fullscreen Background example](http://alvarotrigo.com/fullPage/examples/backgrounds.html) will bring a new slide that has a fixed background.

-### Scrolling and fixing content
+#### Scrolling and fixing content

 * [Scroll-Then-Fix Content](https://css-tricks.com/scroll-fix-content/) uses a search top bar demonstration to show the general idea which depends on maintaining two states when the user scrolls down the page.
 A main, top-level larger search is first displayed, and, as the scrollbar position passes certain threshold, then a JavaScript function switches the stage of an element using DOM CSS operations.

 * TBD Check if **Scrolling with fixed content** is the same thing — the case in which you are navigating (say) slides when suddenly some parts of the page gets fixed, til a further slide section down the page.

+#### Scrolling speed, animation and magnets

+In many modern pages, the behaviour of scroll is being modified.
+In Alvaro Trigo’s fullPage.js, the demos related are: [Easing demo](http://www.taboca.com/dd/fullPage.js-master/examples/easing.html) and [Scrolling speed](http://www.taboca.com/dd/fullPage.js-master/examples/scrollingSpeed.html).

 ### Parallax